zaratanDotWorld/choreWheel/docs/index.rst

 Chore Wheel
 ===========

-**Chore Wheel** is pioneering software for coliving, built by Zaratan and running on Slack.
+**🔆 Chore Wheel** is pioneering software for coliving, built by Zaratan and running on Slack.

 Created by **economists** and **game designers**, Chore Wheel is a family of tools helping people share space: